“`xml

 Providing Valuable Feedback

-They help find bugs and suggest improvements.
+You help find bugs and suggest improvements!

 It comes pre-installed on beta devices.

-When reporting a problem, include:
+When reporting a problem, be sure to include:

 • A clear description of the issue